 Make It and Love It: Piecing and Binding a Quilt Looking for the Ribbon Retreat +Fabric giveaway?
 Scroll down or click here.
 Remember the quilts I made for my girl/boy shared toddler room, here?
 Some of you emailed with questions about putting those quilts together.

-sewing needles (just regular old sharps - nothing small like quilting needles or big like embroidery) white thread (I chose polyester for added strength) plastic bags of all types - grocery bags are easiest, but you can mix and match.
+sewing needles (sharps OR heavy duty will work best) white thread (I chose polyester for added strength) a thimble (I really recommend coin thimbles) plastic bags of all types - grocery bags are easiest, but you can mix and match.
 The thicker, more opaque bags will produce a thicker braid, while thin, more transparent bags will produce thinner ones.
 Try to get as many colors as you can - my basket is made almost entirely of white bags with very small amounts of color, and I think it would look even nicer with some full color bags mixed in.

 DIY: Bean Bags Now before you go dismissing this DIY project because it’s a bean bag, let us quell your fears: having things for people to sit on the floor, even in a modern house, is totally a good idea.
 Whether you have kids or not is irrelevant.
 Sometimes you have a party and don’t have enough chairs for folks, or sometimes you host a board game night or movie night at your house.
 Throw pillows work.
 Floor cushions are better.

-101 Crafty Gifts is a collection of simple, beautiful gifts you can make!
+This collection is available as an ebook!
+Download » 101 Crafty Gifts is a collection of simple, beautiful gifts you can make!
 Looking for that perfect gift to make for someone?
-This collection of over 100 projects from Instructables.com has step-by-step instructions and pictures to get you going!
-Whether you're into knitting, sewing, food, or crafting, we've got something exciting for you.

 How adorable is this ?
 Perfect to gift to a special teacher but also a for a nursery, child’s room or play room.
 It’s a very simple DIY project. out on a scrap piece of paper.